ClaireLally8/Waggy-Box/README.md

     Product Image | image | null=True, blank=True | ImageField

 #### **Future Items**
 - This model is found within the shop app.
-It holds all the information for the items that will be included in next months box.
+It holds all the information for the items that will be included in next month's box.

     | Name | Key in db | Validation | Data type |
     --- | --- | --- | ---